 So what now?

 I’ve written a comprehensive how-to guide for productizing your services.
-Check it out here (you can download Part 1 for free).
+Check it out here.

 As always, sharing, comments and questions are very welcome!